 - " Essential to prevent, diagnose, prevent the worsening of, alleviate, correct, or cure medical conditions that endanger life, cause suffering or pain, cause physical deformity or malfunction, threaten to cause or aggravate a handicap, or result in illness or infirmity; - " Provided at an appropriate facility at the appropriate level of care for the treatment of your medical condition; and - " Provided in accordance with generally accepted standards of medical practice. - You must have a network primary care provider (PCP) who has ordered the care or has told you to see another doctor.
 As a plan member, you must choose a network provider to be your PCP. - " In most cases, your network PCP must give you approval before you can use other providers in the plan's network.
 This is called a referral.
-To learn more about referrals, see Section D of this chapter, page 33. - " You do not need a referral from your PCP for emergency care or urgently needed care or to see a woman's health provider.
+To learn more about referrals, see page 30. - " You do not need a referral from your PCP for emergency care or urgently needed care or to see a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, see Section D of this chapter, page 33. - → To learn more about choosing a PCP, see Section D of this chapter, page 33. - You must get your care from network providers.
+To learn more about this, see Section D of this chapter, page 30. - → To learn more about choosing a PCP, see Section D of this chapter, page 30. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
 Here are some cases when this rule does not apply: - " The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to see what emergency or urgently needed care means, see Section H of this chapter, page 39. - " If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+To learn more and to see what emergency or urgently needed care means, see Section H of this chapter, page 35. - " If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 Prior authorization from the plan is generally required for out-of-network services.
 In this situation, we will cover the care as if you got it from a network provider.
-To learn about getting approval to see an out-of-network provider, see Section D of this chapter, page 33. - " The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
+To learn about getting approval to see an out-of-network provider, see Section D of this chapter, page 30. - " The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
 You can get these services at a Medicare-certified dialysis facility. - " When you first join the plan, you can continue seeing the providers you see now for 180 days or until we have completed your comprehensive assessment and created a transition plan that you agree with.
-If you need to continue seeing your out-of- - If you have questions, please call Absolute Total Care at 1-855-735-4398 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
-For more information, visit http://mmp.absolutetotalcare.com.

-network providers after your first 180 days in our plan, we will only cover that care if the provider enters a single case agreement with us.
+If you need to continue seeing your out-ofnetwork providers after your first 180 days in our plan, we will only cover that care if the provider enters a single case agreement with us.
 If you are getting ongoing treatment from an out-of-network provider and think they may need a single case agreement in order to keep treating you, contact your care coordinator at the number at the bottom of the page.